moby/moby/docs/sources/reference/commandline/cli.md

 log entry.
 To ensure that the timestamps for are aligned the nano-second part of the timestamp will be padded with zero when necessary.

+## net

+    Usage: docker net [SUBCOMMAND]

+    Manage networks

+    Commands:
+        create         Create a network
+        join           Add a container to a network leave          Remove a container from a network ls             List networks
+        rm             Remove a network

+The `docker net` command is the entrypoint to manage networks.
+A network is a named entity managed by a *network driver*.
+A containers may dynamically join and leave any number of networks.

+Invoking `docker net` without subcommand has the same effect `docker net ls`.

+    Usage: docker net create NAME

+The `docker net create` subcommand creates a new network under the specified name.
+Once created, a network may be joined by containers.
+The concrete effects of network creation entirely depend on the driver in use.

+    Usage: docker net rm NETWORK

+The `docker net rm` subcommand deletes the specified network.
+The concrete effects of network removal entirely depend on the driver managing `NETWORK`.

+    Usage: docker net join NETWORK CONTAINER NAME

+The `docker net join` subcommand makes `CONTAINER` join the network `NETWORK` wunder the name `NAME`.
+When the command succeeds, the container becomes reachable in the specified network under the name `NAME`.
+The concrete effects of joining a network entirely depend on the driver responsible for managing `NETWORK`.

+    Usage: docker net leave NETWORK CONTAINER

+The `docker net leave` subcommand removes `CONTAINER` from the network `NETWORK`.
+When the command succeeds, the name under which the container previously joined the network is relinquished and available for reuse.
+The concrete effets of leaving a network entirely depend on the driver reponsible for managing `NETWORK`.

+    Usage: docker net ls

+The `docker net ls` subcommand lists all available networks.

 ## port

     Usage: docker port CONTAINER [PRIVATE_PORT[/PROTO]]